pulse2percept/pulse2percept/benchmarks/README.rst

    * - ``stimulus``
      - Building the stimulus, before any implant exists.
    * - ``implant``
-     - Assigning the stimulus to the implant, including the downsampling of an image or video onto the electrode grid.
+     - Source to device-ready stimulation: the downsampling of an image or video onto the electrode grid, then ``implant.prepare_stim``.
    * - ``build``
      - ``model.build()``, both warm (``test_build``, what a user hits on every run after the first) and cold (``test_build_cold``, ignoring the on-disk axon cache -- the actual computation, and the thing worth optimizing).
        Same group, so the two sit side by side in the report.
    * - ``predict_percept``
      - The headline number.
+Includes the preparation timed on its own by ``implant``, because that is what a prediction does.
    * - ``end_to_end``
      - The whole one-liner.
    * - ``plot``